-1. Classroom labs: Each student is required to complete a fifty-hour classroom lab in a local school district beginning Spring Semester of their sophomore year.
+1. Classroom labs: Each student is required to complete a 35 hour classroom lab in a local school district beginning Spring Semester of their sophomore year.
 Students should refer to the Classroom Lab guide for further information.

 2. Guest Speakers: Guest speakers will present information on chosen topics and themes that align with and complement the curriculum.
 Speakers include local teachers, principals, and education experts.

-3. Student Portfolios: Students will learn to make connections between their Class Act courses, Seminar curriculum, and classroom labs, and then organize these experiences into individual education portfolios.
+3. Student Website: Students will learn to make connections between their Class Act courses, Seminar curriculum, and classroom labs, and then organize these experiences into individual websites.

-Because the Class Act Seminar only meets once a week, attendance is mandatory.
+Because the Class Act Seminar only meets once or twice a week, attendance is mandatory.
 The Seminar instructor will provide additional information regarding the course's attendance policy.
 Seminar courses meet on Tuesdays and/or Thursdays.